asynckivy

 ## Why this even exists

-Kivy supports two legit async libraries, [asyncio][asyncio] and [Trio][trio], from version 2.0.0 so developing another one seems [reinventing the wheel][reinventing].
+Kivy supports two legitimate async libraries, [asyncio][asyncio] and [Trio][trio], starting from version 2.0.0, so developing another one seems like [reinventing the wheel][reinventing].

-Actually, I started this one just for learning how async/await works so it *was* initially "reinventing the wheel".
+Actually, I started this one just to learn how the async/await syntax works, so it initially was "reinventing the wheel".

 But after playing with Trio and Kivy for a while, I noticed that Trio is not suitable for the situation where fast reactions are required e.g. touch events.